proxmox/proxmox-backup/docs/administration-guide.rst

 ``root.pxar`` containing all the files in the ``/`` directory.

 ..
 Caution:: Please note that proxmox-backup-client does not automatically include mount points.
-Insted, you will see a short ``skip mount point`` notice for each of them.
+Instead, you will see a short ``skip mount point`` notice for each of them.
 The idea is that you create a separate file archive for each mounted disk.
 You can also explicitly include them using the ``--include-dev`` option